Trade Forex Trading

 = Capital Used * Percent(100)

-Because when a trader has a higher stocks leverage means that they have more percent above what's required(A.K.A.
-More "Free Stock Margin") their open stocks transactions are less likely to get closed.
+Because when one has a higher leverage means that they have more percent above what's required(A.K.A.
+More "Free Margin") their open transactions are less likely to get closed.
 This is reason why traders will choose the option 100:1 for their account but according to their risk management guidelines, they will not trade above 5:1 leverage ratio.

-These Levels are Shown on The Software Screen-Shot Below as an Examples:
+The Levels are Dislayed on the Software Image Below as an Example: